tier4/caret_doc/docs/configuration/intra_node_data_path.md

 ![Example of use_latest_message](../imgs/configuration_use_latest_message.png)

-In the figure, messages of `ping` topic is mapped to messages of `/pong` topic by CARET.
+In the figure, latest messages of `ping` topic is mapped to messages of `/pong` topic mechanically by CARET.
 It is not still easy to understand with only the block figure, but the provided timing chart below help you to understand what `use_latest_message` is.

 ![Timing chart of use_latest_message](../imgs/timing_chart_use_latest_message.png)